 - Solutions that provide better alignment between supply chain and procurement management.

-- Enablement of continuous data collation from diverse sources, and
+- Enablement of continuous data collation from various sources, and

 - Incorporation of new lessons of such data into algorithms through machine learning to drive solutions autonomously.